shmercer/pairwiseLLM/cran-comments.md

   - All CI jobs complete successfully with: 0 errors or warnings.

 - `devtools::check_win_devel()`
-  - No errors, warnings, or notes
+  - No errors or warnings.
+Still a note about misspelled words (addressed in `inst/WORDLIST`)

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 0 notes (other than non-misspelled words)

 ## Reverse dependencies